-In the same vein, getting on board with trending sounds and music is also worth a shot.
+In the same vein, getting on board with Popular trending sounds and music is also worth a shot.
 Though again, only if the sounds and music in question are of relevance to what you do.

 Trending sounds can be counterproductive if they’re not to the tastes of your target audience.
 Embrace the latest trends where appropriate, but don’t instinctively follow every trend that comes along.

 TikTok users inherently feel more appreciated and valued by brands that interact with them.
 Likewise, TikTok itself shows preference to those who keep themselves busy with comments and replies.

 Basically, anything you can do to interact and engage with other TikTok users is worth doing.
 It will help strengthen your relationships with your audience while at the same time satisfying one of the algorithm’s main requirements.

 Last up, posting at peak hours is a no-brainer across all social media platforms.
 Whoever you’re looking to reach, it simply makes sense to ensure they are awake and active at the time.
 The best time to post will (of course) vary from one demographic and time zone to the next.
 But as a very general rule of thumb, these are the main active hours for most TikTok audiences:

 - Monday: 6 a.m., 10 a.m., 10 p.m.

 - Tuesday: 2 a.m., 4 a.m., 9 a.m.